 In September 2005, the 46th Directing Council of the Pan American Health Organization (PAHO) adopted Resolution CD46.R13 which highlighted, among other things, the need to establish policies and operational plans to achieve a reduction of the malaria burden by at least 50% by 2010 and 75% by 2015; and to designate a Malaria Control Day in the Americas on a selected annual date, to recognize past and current efforts to prevent and control malaria, promote awareness, and monitor progress.
 Similarly, in May 2007, the 60th World Health Assembly passed resolution WHA60.18: "Malaria, including a proposal for establishment of World Malaria Day" which provides, among other things, that: "World Malaria Day shall be commemorated annually on 25 April or on such other day or days as individual members may decide ..."
 Guyana, which has been commemorating a National Malaria Day since 2003, proposed the date for the Americas to be 6 November, which coincides with the day when the presence of malaria parasites in the blood of patients with febrile symptoms was first observed by Charles Louis Alphonse Lavéran in 1880.
-With these precedents, the 27th Pan American Sanitary Conference held in Washington DC from 1-5 October 2007 resolved that November 6 will henceforth be observed annually as Malaria (Full Dav in the Americas. text of CSP27.R11 isavailable through http://www.paho.org/english/gov/csp/csp27.r11-e.pdf)
+With these precedents, the 27th Pan American Sanitary Conference held in Washington DC from 1-5 October 2007 resolved that November 6 will henceforth be observed annually as Malaria Day in the Americas (CSP27.R11)

-Currently in its fourth year of commemoration, Malaria Day in the Americas is regarded as an important opportunity and mechanism for countries of the Region to engage various stakeholders in aggressively fighting malaria.
+Currently on its fifth year of commemoration, Malaria Day in the Americas is regarded as an important opportunity and mechanism for countries of the Region to engage various stakeholders in aggressively fighting malaria.
 In June 2008, the PAHO Executive Committee emphasized the need to build upon the momentum of Malaria Day in the Americas and for peoples of the Region to become strong and involved advocates against the disease.